Boredalien248/Stock-Market-App/README.md

 # Stock-Market-App

+I recommend downloading the below mentioned modules in a virtual env (all these modules need to be downloaded to run the code):
+KIVY
+Numpy
+Pandas
+Matplotlib
+sklearn
+yfinance

-keep the virtual env, main.py, mymain.kv in the same folder in order to run the code
+keep main.py, mymain.kv in the same folder in order to run the code

 ARIMA_code.py is not needed to run the code.